-Development Bank (2011, p.
-57) and Fouré, Bénassy-Quéré and Fontagné (2010) to be around 2.0 percent for high-income countries and 5.0 percent for developing countries and so 3.0 percent globally16 - by one-fifth or 0.4 of a percentage point for high-income countries and 1.0 percentage points for developing countries, that is, to 2.4 and 6.0 percent, respectively, and hence from 3.0 to 3.6 percent globally through to 2025.17 As for the period after 2025, a review of the literature by Winters (2004) suggests that while the growth increments due to trade liberalisation will not go on forever, they could last several decades.
-Thus assume the dollar value of the boost to GDP declines linearly from its 2025 value to zero by 2050, so there is just the continuing comparative static gain of 0.22 percent globally, 0.25 percent for highincome countries and 0.17 percent for developing countries from 20250 to 2100.
+There are dynamic gains from trade to consider in addition to the above comparative static ones.
+The past experiences of successful reformers such as Korea, China, India and Chile suggest trade opening immediately boosts GDP growth rates by several percentage points per year for many years.
+An estimate might be that reform boosts GDP growth rates - projected from 2010 to 2025 by the Asian Development Bank (2011, p.
+57) and Fouré, Bénassy-Quéré and Fontagné (2010) to be around 2.0 percent for high-income countries and 5.0 percent for developing countries and so 3.0 percent globally 17 - by 0.4 of a percentage point for high-income countries and 0.6 of a percentage point for developing countries, that is, to 2.4 and 5.6 percent, respectively, and hence from 3.0 to 3.6 percent globally through to 2025.
+18 As for the period after 2025, a review of the literature by Winters (2004) suggests that while the growth increments due to trade liberalisation will not go on forever, they could last several decades.
+Thus we assume the incremental boost to GDP declines linearly from its 2025 value to the long run average growth rate by 2050,